 —Dr. Asao B. Inoue

 Dr. Asao B. Inoue is a professor of Rhetoric and Composition in the College of Integrative Sciences and Arts at Arizona State University.
 In 2021, Dr. Inoue coined the term HOWL, which stands for Habits of White Language.
-Many groups of people have linguistic habits which might indicate anything from that group's values to ways of seeing others.
+All groups of people have linguistic habits which can indicate anything from that group's values to its way of seeing others.
 Dr. Inoue argues that though habits are natural in language, issues arises when "one group’s habits get used as the standard by which all other people are judged, regardless of their own habits or their goals as students or people."
 Dr. Inoue identifies six habits of white language:

 Habits of white language contribute to white language supremacy which operates not only in educational contexts but in social, professional, and personal spaces.
 HOWL, though it values the individual over all else, does not actually appreciate an individual's differences, rather, it encourages conformity which rejecting a person's creative and emotional sides.
 If you are an educator, teacher, or anyone in a position of power, think about how HOWL is reinforced by your student assessments, feedback, employee evaluations, and everyday communication.
 If you are a student, consider how HOWL manifests in your everyday communication and reception of your peers' work.
 Though institutions will often reinforce habits of white language, and going against these habits may have repercussions, thinking about how these habits manifest in your personal life is a great place to start.